AkshitLakhera/PenCraft-Full-Stack-Blogging-Application/README.md

 ## Image Upload Feature

-PenCraft now supports image uploads, allowing users to enhance their blog posts with images.
-We utilize Cloudinary as our image storage solution for seamless integration and reliable image hosting.
+Working on to supports image uploads, allowing users to enhance their blog posts with images.
+(Will add it after I get my credit card)

 ## Contributors